liquidsnakeblue/AI-Pokemon-Trainer/readme.md

 ## Usage

-There are two files in the root folder, `main.py` and `app.py`.
+There are cli tools in the root folder, `cli.py`.

-Run `app.py`, you will get a web server which started in 8000 port and 8080 port used by websockets, it have beautiful screen.
+Run `python3 cli.py server`, you will get a web server which started in 8000 port and 18080 port used by websockets, it have beautiful screen.
 It's goal is for the normal user to watch how AI work.

-Run `main.py`, you will get a window that run by pyboy, you can see some detial in the console.
+Run `python3 cli.py local`, you will get a window that run by pyboy, you can see some detial in the console.
 It's goal is for test the AI.

 ![](./docs/img.png)

+## Ablation Study

+There are some cli option that you can setting which one will be removed.

+- Remove Escape Unit `--remove-escape`
+- Remove Switch Pokemon Unit `--remove-switch`

 ## Reference